ClickHouse/ClickHouse/docs/en/getting_started/index.md

 ### From DEB Packages

-Yandex recommends using official pre-compiled `deb` packages for Debian or Ubuntu.
+Yandex ClickHouse team recommends using official pre-compiled `deb` packages for Debian or Ubuntu.

 To install official packages add the Yandex repository in `/etc/apt/sources.list` or in a separate `/etc/apt/sources.list.d/clickhouse.list` file: